 Each server (publisher and subscriber) can operate as a call-control engine, but Cisco recommends that you reserve the publisher server for management processes.

 Cisco CallManager Configuration

-Enable or disable CDRs and CMRs through the Cisco CallManager service parameters.
-You can find information on where and how the CDRs and CMRs are generated in the System enterprise parameters.
+Enable or disable the CDR and CMR records through the Cisco CallManager service parameters.
+You can find information on where and how the CDR and CMR records are generated in the System enterprise parameters.

 Service Parameters